|Section||Student Affairs Policies|

 - Distribution of literature by University or non-University individuals or organizations for purposes of commercial solicitation is subject to this solicitation policy to prevent harassment of students and to maintain the campus environment.
 The person-to-person distribution of literature by University or non-University individuals or organizations is restricted to the areas available for solicitation and must be registered and reserved in advance through the Vice Chancellor for Student Affairs (or designee).

-- The posting of literature by University or non-University individuals or organizations is restricted to appropriate reserved areas of bulletin boards in all University buildings subject to the documented approval and instruction of the Director of Student Involvement (or designee).
+- The posting of literature by University or non-University individuals or organizations is restricted to appropriate reserved areas of bulletin boards in all University buildings subject to the documented approval and instruction of the Director of Student Life (or designee).
 Some bulletin board space is designated for University activities only.

 - The posting or attachment of flyers, posters, advertisements, or announcements of any type on the exterior of buildings, trees, sidewalks, light posts, parked cars, outside free standing information board, or other similar structures is prohibited.